 21 Numeracy Exit Ticket activities for students to provide evidence of their learning progress.

 This teaching resource is an assessment tool for students to show evidence of their learning.
-Use Exit Tickets after a numeracy skill has been taught, as a way to show evidence that they have acquired the skill, and ready to move forward to the next learning goal.
+Use Exit Tickets after a numeracy skill has been taught, as a way to show evidence that students have acquired the skill, and are ready to move forward to the next learning goal.

 Australian Curriculum alignment

 Measure, order and compare objects using familiar metric units of length, mass and capacity